zaidajani/updateReadme/readme.md

 ## Day 3 update

 Today, It was very nice and rainy day which I love, therefore Monsoon is my favourite season.

+## Day 4 update

+Today, It was very nice and rainy day which I love, therefore Monsoon is my favourite season.